 (6) Subsection (5) does not apply where a variation is made at the request of the permittee.

+(7) The Minister may form an opinion for the purposes of this section if the Minister considers that there are reasonable grounds for forming the opinion having regard to any information in the Minister’s possession, whether provided by the permittee or otherwise.

 [Section 37 inserted by No. 12 of 1990 s.
-172.]
+172; amended by No. 42 of 2010 s.
+90.]

 38. Immediately adjoining blocks